republique-et-canton-de-geneve/git-sync/README.md

 from any Git repository.
 The list of wide-access GitLab users, if any, is supplied as a parameter to the application.

+### Not to clean GitLab users

+Some special GitLab users will not be removed from GitLab groups, even if in the corresponding LDAP role.
+These users are usually technical users.
+At État de Genève, such a wide-access GitLab user has been created to allow a [Fisheye](https://www.atlassian.com/software/fisheye) server to log on to GitLab and to freely retrieve commits from any Git repository.
+The list of wide-access GitLab users, if any, is supplied as a parameter to the application.

 ## Business rules

 B1.
 For every standard LDAP group, create a GitLab group (hereafter coined the "matching group") with the same name,